FOPE to EOP transition FAQ

 Applies to: Exchange Online Protection

 The following section is a list of frequently asked questions about the Forefront Online Protection for Exchange (FOPE) to Exchange Online Protection (EOP) transition.
 This FAQ applies only to FOPE to EOP standalone customers and not Office 365 upgrades.
 If you still have unanswered questions or need additional information regarding the transition please contact the FOPE Support team by calling 866.291.SPAM (7726).
 You can also open a support ticket by choosing the Get Help Now option in the FOPE Admin Center.

 Q. When will my FOPE service be transitioned to EOP?

 A. We will begin to transition FOPE customers to EOP in the third quarter of 2013.
-You will receive a notification when it is your turn to be transitioned.
-You will receive a minimum of 30 days’ notice prior to your transition.
+You will receive a notification when it’s your turn to be transitioned.

 Q. I can’t wait for the transition, is it possible for me to self-migrate?